cjstreet/BikeSharing/README.md

 3. Export converted citibike dataset to a csv file.
 4. Import the dataset into Tableau.
 5. Build various visualizations and adding interactive filters
     - a.
-Thelength of time that bikes are checked out for all riders and genders
+The length of time that bikes are checked out for all riders and genders.
     - b.
-The number of bike trips for all riders and genders for each hour of each day of the week
+The number of bike trips for all riders and genders for each hour of each day of the week.
     - c.
 The number of bike trips for each type of user and gender for each day of the week.
 6. Add these worksheets and dashboards to a Tableau story that details the overall analysis to pitch to investors.